 HPBA Fireplace Safety Brochure

-Are You Missing a Safety Barrier Screen for Your Gas Fireplace or Insert?
+Are You Missing a Safety Barrier Screen for Your Gas Fireplace or Gas Fireplace Insert?

 For gas fireplaces and inserts manufactured before January 1st, 2003:

-We will provide an ANSI-compliant retrofit safety barrier screen free of charge; you simply pay shipping costs.
+We will provide a retrofit safety barrier screen free of charge; you simply pay shipping costs.

 For gas fireplaces and inserts manufactured after January 1st, 2003: